Mohammad Beheshti: Career

-Following the Islamic Revolution, Beheshti became one of the original members of the Council of Revolution of Iran and soon its chairman.
+Following the Islamic revolution, Beheshti became one of the original members of the Council of Revolution of Iran and soon its chairman.
 As vice-president, he played a particularly important role in promoting the principle of velayat-e faqih as the basis for the new constitution.
 In the first post-revolutionary Iranian parliament, he led the Islamic Republic party together with Ali Akbar Hashemi Rafsanjani.
 (However, he never campaigned for the parliament, for he was already the head of Iran's Supreme Judicial System).
 Behesti was the founding member, first general secretary and a central committee member of the party.
 He was also planning to run for the presidency in the first presidential elections, but withdrew after Ayatollah Khomeini told a delegation of Rafsanjani and Khamenei that he preferred non-clerics as presidents, which led to the Islamic Republic party's endorsement of (firstly) Jalaleddin Farsi and (subsequently) Hasan Habibi as candidate.

 Assassination

 On 28 June 1981, Beheshti was killed in the Hafte tir bombing during a party conference.
 A spokesman for Iran's revolutionary guards said in an interview that a People's Mujahedin of Iran member, Mohammad Reza Kolahi, had been responsible.

 According to James Buchan, the Islamic Republic of Iran first blamed the Tudeh Party, SAVAK, and the Iraqi regime.
 Two days later, Ruhollah Khomeini accused the MEK.
 A few years later, a Kermanshah tribunal executed four "Iraqi agents" for the incident.
 Another tribunal in Tehran executed Mehdi Tafari for the same incident.
 In 1985, the head of military intelligence informed the press that this had been the work of royalist army officers.
 Iran's security forces blamed the United States and "internal mercenaries".

-Along with Beheshti, many clerics, ministers, and officials also died.
+Along with Beheshti, many clerics, ministers, and officials also died in the bombing.
 Supreme Leader Ayatollah Khomeini was reportedly very moved by Beheshti's death.
-Today, a commemoration ceremony is organized each year on the day of Beheshti's assassination.
+A commemoration ceremony is organized each year on the day of Beheshti's assassination.

 Works

-Beheshti authored numerous books during his life which listed in following.
+Beheshti authored numerous books during his life.
 After his death, around 24 books were written about him during 30 years.
 Some of the books are the product of his lectures.
 Some of his works were translated into Arabic.
-Some of them are as follow:
+Some of them are as follows: